UPDATED FEBRUARY 2021

 Technology Components to Consider in the Budget Process

 The technology components involved in the modern ministry context are numerous and varied.
-Church Management Software, servers, switches, wireless networks and Wi-Fi, servers, cloud services, email communication, audio-visual technology for worship services, children’s check-in systems, desktop and laptop computers, and mobile devices are all part of the equation.
+Church Management Software, servers, switches, wireless networks and Wi-Fi, servers, cloud services, email communication, audio-visual technology for worship services, children’s check-in systems, desktop and laptop computers, mobile devices, and remote communication & collaboration platforms are all part of the equation.
 Today, fundamental church operations, from the largest to the smallest, all require some amount of functioning technology to run smoothly.
 Because this technology is not free and doesn’t work without some maintenance, a church must reserve ample space in the budget for sufficient technology and IT support.

 It is essential to remember trade-offs always exist.
 We have to pick and choose.
 While there are many possible options available, (advertising and anecdotal information from other churches remind us of this always!), churches have to stick with what is appropriate for their specific context.
 Even if every other church is doing “X,” it may not be suitable for your church.
 In managing the trade-offs, ask yourself the following questions.
 Does it help with our model, our process, our way of doing things?
 Does it enable, extend, and enhance our ministry operations?
 If so, does it do so effectively and efficiently?